jfcherng-sublime/ST-AutoSetSyntax/messages/update_message.md

 Preferences » Package Settings » AutoSetSyntax » CHANGELOG

-## 1.10.7
+## 1.10.8

-- revert: Revert "Add .python-version for ST4"

-  This plugin depends on "pyyaml" module, which is not available (Python 3.8) via package control at this moment.
+- fix: should not activate this plugin on widgets